Circuit Technology Center 22 Parkridge Road

 6. Apply a small amount of liquid flux to the via connection on the board surface.
 Using the appropriate size solder braid, remove solder from the via.
 Clean the area.

 7. In general, the area for the new pad on the board surface must be smooth and flat.
 If internal fibers of the board are exposed, or if there are deep scratches on the surface, they should be repaired.
 Refer to the appropriate procedure.
-In this procedure, a trough or gully must be recessed into the board from the via location to the outside edge of the affected pad.
+In this procedure, a nutch must be recessed into the board from the via location to the outside edge of the affected pad.
 This permits the via-to-pad connecting circuit adequate space for routing without interfering with the pressing of the new BGA pad.
 (See Figure 2)

 8. Select a replacement BGA pad that most closely matches the surface mount pad to be replaced.
 If a special size or shape is needed, they can be custom fabricated.
 (See Figure 3)